anubhav-chattopadhyay/playwright-gherkin-steps/README.md

 ## Style 2 — DataTable only (no BDD layer)

-If you prefer calling page object methods directly without the `Given/When/Then` wrapper, you can use `DataTable` standalone in any native Playwright test.
-No `@step` decorators or `registerSteps` needed.
+If you don't want to use the `Given`/`When`/`Then`/`And` constructs, but still want to leverage the `DataTable` data structure in your tests as a way to cleanly depict data passed to a step, you can use `DataTable` standalone in any native Playwright test — no `@step` decorators or `registerSteps` needed.

 ```typescript
 // tests/datatableExampleSignUp.spec.ts